 We may not have access to capital in the future.
 We may need new or additional financing in the future to expand our business or refinance existing indebtedness.
 If we are unable to access capital on satisfactory terms and conditions, we may not be able to expand our business or meet our payment requirements under our existing credit facilities.
 Our ability to obtain new or additional financing will depend on a variety of factors, many of which are beyond our control.
-We may not be able to obtain new or additional financing because we may have substantial debt or because we may not have sufficient cash flow to service or repay our existing or future debt.
+We may not be able to obtain new or additional financing because we may not have sufficient cash flow to service or repay our existing or future debt.
 In addition, depending on market conditions and our financial performance, equity financing may not be available on satisfactory terms or at all.